sakshi012000/Logistic-regression-/README.md

 Types of logistic regression
 ----------------------------

-Binary (eg. Tumor Malignant or Benign)
+*Binary (eg. Tumor Malignant or Benign).
-Multi-linear functions failsClass (eg. Cats, dogs or Sheep's)
+*Multi-linear functions failsClass (eg. Cats, dogs or Sheep's)

 We can call a Logistic Regression a Linear Regression model but the Logistic Regression uses a more complex cost function, this cost function can be defined as the ‘Sigmoid function’ or also known as the ‘logistic function’ instead of a linear function.